unicode-org/cldr/docs/ldml/tr35-general.md

 <annotation cp='[☝✊-✍👆-👐👫-👭💁🖐🖕🖖🙅🙆🙋🙌🙏🤘]'>hand</annotation>
 ```

 Both for short names and keywords, values do not have to match between different languages.
-They should be the most common values that people using _that_ language would associated with those characters.
+They should be the most common values that people using _that_ language would associate with those characters.
 For example, a "black heart" might have the association of "wicked" in English, but not in some other languages.

 The cp value may contain sequences, but does not contain any Emoji or Text Variant (VS15 & VS16) characters.
 All such characters should be removed before looking up any short names and keywords.